 Let friends and family know that you are in a withdrawal period and that you many not be your usual self.
 They should understand and be supportive.

-Continued in Part Two: Diet and Supplements that Help You Quit Smoking
+Continued in Part Two: Diet and Supplements to Quit Smoking

 Get the Ebook!